Moscow Aviation Institute: OSKBES MAI

 Manager of MAI Experimental Plant P. Ogadzhanov;

 General Manager of RAC "MIG" plant G. Nemov;

 Deputy Manager of RAC "MIG" O. Chukantsev.

 Autogyro MAI-205 made the first flight in 2001, chief designer Andrey Zorin.

 In 2002, OSKBES MAI has started designing a new plane MAI-223.
 This plane made the first flight in 2004.

 In 2003, OSKBES MAI started to work on different aircraft, airships and autogyros.
 It designed and produced gondolas, nacelles, fly-by-wire power plant controls and empennages of NPO "RosAeroSystems" airships Au-30 and Au-12M.

 The design and development of Autogyro MAI-208 was started in 2006.
 The first MAI-208 is undergoing testing.
 OSKBES MAI presented MAI-208 at the second international exhibition of the helicopter industry "HeliRussia-2009" (21...23 May 2009, Moscow).
-The new autogyro has caused the big interest of visitors and the press.
+The new autogyro has generated much interest from visitors and the press.

 1 July 2008 Vadim Demin was appointed Chief Designer of OSKBES MAI.
 The same year the design office has started working on a new multi-purpose four-seat twin engine aircraft MAI-407.

 In 2009 OSKBES MAI started designing a new training glider MAI-227.